 The molecular formula of valbenazine free base is C24H38N2O4 and its molecular weight is 418.57.

 Ingrezza capsules are intended for oral administration only.
-Each capsule contains 73 mg of valbenazine tosylate, which is equivalent to 40 mg of valbenazine free base.
-It also contains the following inactive ingredients: mannitol, partially pregelatinized starch, fumed silica, and magnesium stearate.
-The capsule shell contains gelatin, candurin silver fine, FD&C Red#40, and FD&C Blue#1.
+Each capsule contains valbenazine tosylate equivalent to 40 or 80 mg of valbenazine free base.
+The 40 mg capsules contain the following inactive ingredients: mannitol, partially pregelatinized starch, fumed silica, and magnesium stearate.
+The 80 mg capsules contain the following inactive ingredients: silicified microcrystalline cellulose, isomalt, partially pregelatinized starch, hypromellose, and magnesium stearate.
+The capsule shells contain gelatin, candurin silver fine, FD&C Red#40, and FD&C Blue#1.

 12.1 Mechanism of Action